 Addressing this challenge

 Since most custodians will commonly use official valuations and not estimates for NAV (net asset value) in their reporting, the result is reporting that does not always give an entirely accurate view into how the holdings performed.
 The release of official NAVs may not occur until months after period-end.
 In an effort to get a truly accurate view, it is important to use accounting systems that can handle “back-outs” — an accounting term meaning a reversal of a previous record — and to offer the ability for re-booking months after the effective date.

 One way to address this is to create a fund accounting process with two valuation records.
 One would be the general ledger, consistent with the custodial records using official valuations.
 The second book would use an effective date that provides estimated valuations and gives a more real-time and accurate view into the performance of those investments.
 Additionally, the second book would provide the flexibility to allow for back-outs and rebooks once a PE manager provides its official NAV.

 Investment staffs are constantly looking for advantages in collecting and consolidating data.
 The process described above can help collect the most accurate and up-to-date information when it comes to reporting.

-Learn how an investment staff at a large institutional investor addressed some of these challenges resulting in a better process and more accurate data.
-Request your copy to be automatically sent to you below.
+Learn how an investment staff at a large institutional investor addressed some of these challenges, resulting in a better process and more accurate data.
+Request your copy below.

 Information provided by SEI Investments Management Corporation, registered investment adviser and wholly owned subsidiary of SEI Investments Company.